 “What is also disturbing is that as well as making a new Will that she did not need, the elderly lady had no idea what she had signed up for, and so did not cancel the contract with the Will writing firm.
 What’s more, they then wanted payment of an outstanding balance when the lady died, despite the fact that they were not appointed by the Will to administer her estate.”

 You may also be considering drawing up your own Will by using information on the internet or by purchasing a Will pack from a stationery shop.
 The reality is that many home-made Wills contain basic mistakes which mean that, when you die, the Will might be invalid or may fail to benefit those you intended.
 It is far more cost-effective to instruct a Solicitor to prepare your Will correctly in the first instance than it is for your estate to have to address issues that arise from a poorly drafted Will.

 Scott Richards offer competitive fixed fees for Wills.
 They are local, experienced and offer a personal, friendly service.
-For an initial appointment to review your Will, or to discuss making one, call the Private Client team at Scott Richards on 01626 772 441.
+For an initial appointment to review your Will, or to discuss making one, call the Private Client team at Scott Richards on 01626 772 441 or email us.